Debian/Ubuntu automatic HTTPS configuration

 If you don’t have passbolt installed please check on the hosting section for more information on how to install passbolt on debian.

-If you have already installed passbolt then you want to execute the following command to start the configuration process for SSL:
+If you have already installed passbolt then you want to execute the following command to start the configuration process for TLS (SSL):

 sudo dpkg-reconfigure passbolt-pro-server